-Hence, most platforms today focus on integrating with existing databases so you submit a query and only a subset of your data is loaded to memory, which is subsequently destroyed when you close your project.
+Hence, most platforms today focus on integrating with existing databases.
+You submit a query and only a subset of your data is loaded to memory, which is subsequently destroyed when you close your project.

-However, there are more aspects to storage than just the datasets themselves.
-You need a way to store your notebooks, helper scripts and libraries, auxiliary files and also computation outputs.
+However, there are more aspects to storage than just the data sets themselves.
+You need a way to store your notebooks, helper scripts and libraries, auxiliary files, and also computation outputs.

-This can be implemented as full on-premise, where the entire platform is deployed into the customer’s cloud or “control plane/data plane” model, where some functionality is still managed on the servers of the provider.
-The line between control plane and data plane depends heavily on the provider, but in general, data plane is responsible for storage of data and execution of user code (analytics, modelling, ML) while control plane manages auth, cluster scaling and other miscellaneous tasks.
+This can be implemented as fully on-premise, where the entire platform is deployed into the customer’s cloud or the “control plane/data plane” model, where some functionality is still managed on the servers of the provider.
+The line between control plane and data plane depends heavily on the provider, but in general, control plane manages auth, cluster scaling, and other miscellaneous tasks while data plane is responsible for storage of data and execution of user code (analytics, modeling, ML, etc.).

-Databricks mounts /dbfs content as folder in your root using FUSE.
+Databricks mounts Databricks File System (DBFS) content as a folder in your root using FUSE.

 How does storage work?
-Databricks offers their proprietary “Databricks File System (DBFS)” which is backed by an S3 (or equivalent) bucket inside your AWS account (so it is a part of data plane).
-The platform offers a seamless interface to upload your data into DBFS and you can then access the data as if it was on your local machine, since DBFS is mounted as a folder in the root of your VM.
+Databricks offers its proprietary DBFS, which is backed by an S3 (or equivalent) bucket inside your AWS account (so it's part of the data plane).
+The platform offers an interface to upload your data into DBFS.
+Since DBFS is mounted as a folder in the root of your VM, you can access the data as if it was on your local machine.

-If you have data stored in object stores (eg. S3, Azure blob etc.), you can also mount it using DBFS.
+If you have data stored in object stores (e.g., S3, Azure blob, etc.), you can also mount it using DBFS.

-Any code stored in git repositories can also be mounted in a separate UI screen to the
+Any code stored in Git repositories can also be mounted in a separate UI screen to the

 The notebooks themselves are also stored by Databricks in their RDS database, not in your VCP.
 This can be problematic if you don’t want your data leaving your cluster in the form cell outputs.
-However, Databricks offers you an option to provide an encryption key for the notebooks, so you can always revoke access and hence “destroy” the data that left your network.
-This is especially important for some regulated industries, where they need to prove that all data is encrypted by the keys they manage.
+However, Databricks offers you an option to provide an encryption key for the notebooks, so you can always revoke access and “destroy” the data that left your network.
+This is especially important for some regulated industries, where companies need to prove that all data is encrypted by the keys they manage.